 Then, users were allowed to interact and to become acquainted with the applications.
 They proceeded to the second task when they confirmed that they understood what was presented.
 After the users completed all iterations of Task 2 (see below), they were then given a set of questions to evaluate key functions and overall impressions of the presented digital receipt solution (i.e. the solution consisting of the app prototypes in Task 1 in combination with the payment schemes in Task 2).

-4.2.3 Task 2: Evaluation of Digital Receipt Deployment in Store retrieved the receipt by scanning the fixed QR code we provide on an adjacent screen.
+4.2.3.
+Task 2: Evaluation of Digital Receipt Deployment in Store

 The objective of this task was to compare three possible deployments of making payments and getting receipts at the point of sale: